KhaledTaymour/weather-app-react/README.md

 # Weather App React

-This is a Weather App project made using react and fetching its data from openweathermap.
+This is a Weather App Project made using react, redux, and typescript and fetching its data from openweathermap 5 days api .

 ---

 ## Technical Aspects

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the typescript template.